 - University application fees are usually between 75-100 USD, depending on the university.
 If you have trouble paying your admission fee, contact the university or programme directly.

 - Non-US students may be required to supply proof that their English-language skills are proficient enough to attend classes.
-Be sure to have your TOEFL iBT, IELTS Academic, PTE Academic, or C1 Advanced certificates available.
+Be sure to have your IELTS Academic, PTE Academic, C1 Advanced, TOEFL iBT, or Duolingo certificates available.